semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

     Your organization is the HQ for all your projects and teammates.

     The organization's name determines the URL for your Semaphore homepage.
-So, if your organization name is "keyboard-cowboys", your organization URL will be: `keyboard-cowboys.semaphoreci.com`
+My organization name is "keyboard-cowboys", so my URL is `keyboard-cowboys.semaphoreci.com`

     You can always change the organization name later.